elementary/website/docs/code/getting-started.md

 2. Now go into "hello-again" and create our directory structure including the "src" folder.

-3. Create "hello-again.vala" in the "src" folder.
+3. Create "Application.vala" in the "src" folder.
 This time we're going to prefix our file with a small legal header.
 More about legal stuff later.
 For now you can copy [the GPL header from our reference documentation](https://elementary.io/docs/code/reference#gpl-header).
 Be sure to assign the copyright to yourself at the top of the header and change the author to you at the bottom of the header.

 4. Now, let's create a `Gtk.Application`, a `Gtk.ApplicationWindow`, and set the window's default properties.
 Refer back to the last chapter if you need a refresher.